treangenlab/radmicrobes/session3/README.md

 #### +gamma (Yang 1994)

 This is more of a modification that may be applied to any model, though you may commonly see this model along with the aforementioned GTR model as GTR+gamma.

+In short, the gamma modification removes the assumption of per-site independence for mutations.
+That is, a +gamma model:
++ allows for a model of rate heterogeneity in mutations across sites (ie: not all sites have equivalent nor independent mutational rates)
++ applies standard gamma distribution with a shape parameter (alpha), itself usually estimated from the sample data

+In practice, usually a *discrete* (categorized) gamma distribution is used

+#### More complexities to address mutational heterogeneity

+*Why only use just one model?*

+Partitioning (categorization) - apply specific models for a site or regions along a sequenced

+Mixture models - assign a model (out of a user-specified selection) on a per-site basis

+**!!
+Some caution may need to be exercised to avoid potential over-parameterization !!**

+#### Why so many models and which to choose?

+Tractibility.
+The ML criterion is a NP-hard problem (as Mike Nute stated yesterday during Session 2).

+We need to balance between robustness and efficiency.
+There are always practical limitations such as computational resources, memory consumption, time, which are increasingly evident in the area of "big data" (larger datasets, deeper sequencing, etc.)

+But, software packages can help!
+Credit to the mountain of work underlying their development, testing, optimization and validation that enables analytic accessibility on large-scale genomic sequencing projects.

+#### Additional model variations and approaches

+**Heuristics and Approximations**
++Gamma -> +CAT (rate categorization) etc

+**Hybrids and Combinatorial approaches**
+FastTree
+etc

+**Technical optimizations**

+#### TAKEAWAYS

+Inferential methods (ML, Bayesian) are statistically consistent.

+GTR is probably the most popular model

+At least some form of rate heterogeneity modelling should be employed

+A number of software suites for phylogenetic estimation include features and tools designed to help with "optimal" model selection for your dataset.

 #### IQ-TREE 2